DavidNash2024/Win32xx/samples/FastGDI/Readme.txt

 colour in a device context associated with a window.
 Traditional GDI techniques using GetPixel and SetPixel are much slower.

+This program can load, modify and save bitmap files.
+It does not load other image types.

 Features demonstrated in this example
 =====================================